Nostrathomas0/news/_posts/2020-2-5-1st-meet-up.md

 ---
 ## ESL Speak up
 ---
-*I understand English but I can't speak it.* or maybe *My friends and I always speak our native language* or *My presentation is good but I'm nervous to speak*.
-There's a club for you.
+Is this you? --> *I understand English but I can't speak it.*
+or maybe *My friends and I always speak our native language*
+or perhaps *My presentation is good but I'm nervous to speak*
-**English Speak Up!**
+There's a club for you --> **English Speak Up!**
 On Wednesday February 5th at 8:30
 We'll be practicing introductions, presentation skills, and English for 2020 and beyond.